Upgrade from Epicor® 9, Vantage 9, or Vista 8

 - How many decimal places

-In general, you’ll want to leave the description box and symbol alone unless you have a specialized system in your company as these use standardized symbols that will make it easier to communicate with other businesses if necessary.
+In general, you’ll want to leave the description box and symbol alone unless you have a specialized system in your company, as these use standardized symbols that will make it easier to communicate with other businesses if necessary.

-In the “part” category, you’ll find all of the information you need about each individual part you purchase, stock, and sell.
+In the “part” category, you’ll find all the information you need about each part you purchase, stock, and sell.
 Here, you can set up the primary UOMs for each part.
 There are three primary UOMs for each part: